John Street Theatre: Construction and opening

 The theatre was built by David Douglass (c.
 1720 – 1786), an English actor who had emigrated to Jamaica in about 1750.
-There he met Lewis Hallam, leader of a touring theatrical company, and, after Hallam's death, married his widow.
+There he met Lewis Hallam, leader of a touring theatrical company, and, after Hallam's death, married his widow, Sarah Hallam.
 The newly married pair formed the American Company from Hallam's old company and toured the United States performing and, if it was necessary, erecting theatres, across America.
 Douglass had built two temporary theatres in New York - on Cruger's Wharf and on Beekman Street - but his third New York theatre, the John Street Theatre, was the city's first permanent playhouse.

 The John Street Theatre was modelled after Douglass's own Southwark Theatre in Philadelphia, the first permanent theatre in the United States, which was itself modelled on the theatres of London.
 No pictures survive of the building's exterior.
 Dunlap described it as "principally of wood, an unsightly object, painted red".
 It was set 60 feet back from the street, with a wooden covered walkway from the pavement to the doors.
 Inside, it had two tiers of boxes, a pit and a gallery.
 The dressing rooms and green room were located in a neighbouring shed, although Dunlap speculates that these were originally under the stage.
 Its seating capacity was approximately 750.

 John Street opened on December 7, 1767, with a production of The Beaux' Stratagem, and for 31 years was the only theatre in Manhattan.